Ahmed-Moourad/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 ## End

-That's all from me, I hope this was helpful, and I wish you the best of luck during your learning journey.
+That's it from me, I hope this was helpful, and I wish you the best of luck during your learning journey.

 **~~NOT~~ Free to edit, Hell Yeah!**